Transfer Student Application Process

 • Description (list your role if collaborative): (required)

-Provide up to 7 files/ items.
+Provide up to 7 files / items.
 Your portfolio can include process work with more than one image on an individual item.

 Size limits: Images (up to 10MB each), Video (up to 500MB each), Audio (up to 60MB each), PDFs (up to 20MB each), Models (Sketchfab) and Other Types (.doc, .docx, .rtf, .xls, .zip, .ppt and .pptx) (up to 20MB each).
 You may also link to media from YouTube, Vimeo and SoundCloud.

 IMPORTANT NOTE: Only applicant portfolios that have been reviewed through SlideRoom, in accordance with the deadlines indicated, will be considered for admission into the Digital Media & Design program for the following fall semester.
 Portfolios received outside of these processes or after the indicated deadlines will NOT be considered.
 We do not schedule private review sessions.
+Please keep in mind that we DO NOT accept USB drives, CDs, or DVDs – only digital files uploaded to SLIDEROOM.